mitmedialab/rr_interaction/README.md

 The participant config file generated will list what scenes to show for each participant for the next session, as well as what stories to use in each scene.

+### Exuberance entrainment

+Exuberance entrainment uses input from the audio entrainer regarding the participant's speaking rate, intensity, and speaking rate relative to the robot, as well as the number of prompts used, max attempts hit, and response latency to determine whether the participant can be classified as "more exuberant" (ME) or "less exuberant" (LE).

+This classification is used to determine whether certain script lines tagged either ME or LE should be played back for a participant.
+Generally, there will be two adjacent lines in the script, one tagged ME and one tagged LE, such that a participant will get the more appropriate line played back for them.
+Since exuberance entrainment is only applicable to participants who get personalization, in the RR2 study, any lines tagged ME or LE should also be tagged RR, so that only participants in the relational condition will get different exuberance lines; there should be another line tagged NR for participants in the non-relational condition.
+See the example earlier regarding tagging lines.

+Exuberance entrainment is used to do the following (similar to the RR1 study, just automatic instead of teleoperated):
+- Adjust the robot's volume up or down
+- Play more exuberant/lively/excited animations vs. less exuberant/quieter
+  animations

 ## Testing